susam/myrgb/README.md

 Guess My RGB
 ============

-*Guess My RGB* is a tiny, web-based, color guessing game.
+*Guess My RGB* is a tiny, web-based, colour guessing game.
 The game is available as a single HTML page that runs in a web browser.
-It presents a page with a randomly chosen background color.
-Your job is to guess the three RGB hexademical digits that make the given background color.
+It presents a page with a randomly chosen background colour.
+Your job is to guess the three RGB hexademical digits that make the given background colour.

 [![Screenshot of a completed game of Guess My RGB][IMG1]][PLAY1]